 Eagles don’t develop their full adult plumage until they’re about five years old.
 During whale watching tours, you’ll often spot eagles at various stages of maturity, from all-dark first-year birds to those showing increasing amounts of white as they age.

-What other birds of prey might we see during whale watching?
+What other birds might we see during whale watching?